r00t0v3rr1d3/merlin/UserGuide.md

 * When using http or https protocol, the connection only appears in netstat for one second or less
 * Added in retrieval of MachineID for AgentInfo to identify unique hosts (eventually will remove external dependency)
 * Commands are now executed in the order entered.
 Results return in order of command completion time
+* Sleep backoff functionality: If agents miss several checkins, they will automatically increase their sleep times.
+Sleep times will also be increased if no commands are issued after several checkins.